sahibbajwa/CSCI-4448-OOAD/HW 2/README.md

 Large ammount of issues getting started with the UMLs.
 I also believe that I did not do project 1 the best, my project 2 is a bit chaotic when it comes to where the functions are called from (where they live).

 ### Running the Application:
 I run the application by running the main function/class in Eclipse IDE, I generated the UMLs using Visual Paradigm along with Eclipse.
+I ran the main function for 7 days like in Project 1.